 But cinnamon isn’t for everyone.
-Some people might have a cinnamon allergy.
-But cinnamon isn’t for everyone, though it’s a very small number of people.
+The benefits of ground cinnamon don’t outweigh the effects of cinnamon allergies.
 Around 2 percent of people with food allergies are allergic to spices, and of those, cinnamon is a common spice allergy.
 (21)

 Possible cinnamon allergic reaction: